 According to UNDP, climate action “means stepped-up efforts to reduce greenhouse gas emissions and strengthen resilience and adaptive capacity to climate-induced impacts, including: climate-related hazards in all countries; integrating climate change measures into national policies, strategies and planning; and improving education, awareness-raising and human and institutional capacity with respect to climate change mitigation, adaptation, impact reduction and early warning.”
-It requires mobilizing US$100 billion annually by 2020 to address the needs of developing countries in moving towards a low-carbon economy and building resilience and adaptation.
+It requires mobilizing tens of billions US$ annually to address the needs of developing and developed countries in moving towards a low-carbon economy and building resilience and adaptation.

 For a brief yet concise background and overview on climate action, see the SDG Help Desk's dedicated Thematic Area.

 The Paris Agreement

 Central to climate action is the Paris Agreement.
 The Paris Agreement builds off of the United Nations Framework Convention on Climate Change (UNFCCC) and, for the first time brings all nations together into a common cause to undertake ambitious efforts to combat climate change and adapt to its effects.
 Learn more about the Paris Agreement.